calmm-js/documentation/introduction-to-calmm.md

 having to make testing otherwise difficult.
 For example, if an approach requires everything to be asynchronous, it means that unit-tests also have to be asynchronous, which tends to complicate things.

+We also want our approach to be efficient.
+But what does that mean?
+It is important to distinguish between performance and efficiency.
+We want our approach to be algorithmically efficient, e.g., by avoiding unnecessary work.
+OTOH, sometimes good performance, especially in simple scenarios, can be achieved using poor algorithms, but optimized code.
+We, however, generally prefer approaches that lend themselves to algorithmically efficient solutions.

 Note that we have not explicitly listed simplicity as a goal.
 We have yet to see an approach to programming that claims to be complex and therefore